 Many have witnessed this seat lower by itself and make noises on its own.
 Others have also reported props falling over or completely disappearing off the stage.
 If you’re brave enough, the Woodstock Opera House still puts on regular shows and musicals today.
 You might just want to choose your seat wisely...

-3. Dock Street Theatre in Charleston, South Carolina
+3. Dock Street Theater

-One of the most notable lost souls in the city of Charleston can be found at the Dock Street Theatre (originally the Planter’s Hotel in the 1800s).
+One of the most notable lost souls in the city of Charleston can be found at the Dock Street Theater (originally the Planter’s Hotel in the 1800s).
 It is believed that in the early 1840s, a young woman named Nettie Dickerson made her way to the city looking for love and excitement.

 A storm was brewing as she shouted disparaging remarks against Charleston’s high society.
 Just then, a bolt of lightning came down, striking and killing Nettie.
-While the Planter’s Hotel is long gone, Nettie’s spirit can still be seen at the Dock Street Theatre wearing a tattered red dress — supposedly the one she wore on the day she died.
+While the Planter’s Hotel is long gone, Nettie’s spirit can still be seen at the Dock Street Theater wearing a tattered red dress — supposedly the one she wore on the day she died.

-To catch a glimpse of Nettie, try booking a tour of the theatre or seeing a show there.
+To catch a glimpse of Nettie, try booking a tour of the theater or seeing a show there.
 Guests have claimed to see spirits roaming about, ghostly shadows in the rafters, and even apparitions on the stage.

-4. Teatre Romea in Barcelona, Spain
+4. Teatre Romea

-Reader Submission: Marta Laurent, Founder of ForeverBarcelona
+• Reader Submission: Marta Laurent

 "When I was a college student in Barcelona, Spain, I used to wait at the bar of one of the oldest theaters in the city: Teatre Romea.
 It is said to have been built on top of the cemetery of an old convent, so you can guess the ghosts of the monks weren't too happy about it!

-It is said to also be haunted by the ghost of a famous actress from the early 1900s, Margarita Xirgu, who performed there many times.
+It is said also to be haunted by the ghost of a famous actress from the early 1900s, Margarita Xirgu, who performed there many times.
 Although I didn't stay late at night alone, my aunt who ran the bar did.

 Several times, she saw shadows passing behind the window of the door that led to the offices when nobody else was there.
 The electric plugs of the bar kitchen would sometimes become unplugged when nobody had been in the kitchen except her.
-These were heavy outlets that she wouldn't normall unplug.
+These were heavy outlets that she wouldn't normally unplug.

 The staff that worked at night recalled similar stories, and the safety guys refused to work there on Halloween night (or All Saints Eve, as it's called here).
 Sometimes, the heavy pots of the entrance hall where they planted small palm trees appeared out of their usual spot overnight."